Purchase Orders Less than $1,000

 Accounts Payable will automatically pay purchase orders that are less than $1,000, without approval from the department.
-(Purchasing does not send a receiver/cream copy to the department for these orders.)
 If the department does not want payment to be made, they must contact Accounts Payable as soon as possible.

 - Michigan Tech purchase order number